Instant Pot Jambalaya Fajitas

 I swear it’s like your mouth is going on a double vacation to New Orleans and then to Mexico!

-- 1.5 lbs of chicken cutlets (thin chicken breasts – not thick one), cut into strips which is necessary to achieve that chicken fajita-like texture
+- 1 1/2 pounds chicken cutlets (thin chicken breasts – not thick one), cut into strips which is necessary to achieve that chicken fajita-like texture

 - 1/4 cup of vegetable oil

-- 14.5 oz can of Dices Tomatoes with Chipotle peppers (Del Monte), not drained
+- 14.5 ounce can of Diced Tomatoes, not drained

 - 3 large green bell peppers, cut into half strips